UKHO/k6-workshop/README.md

 ## Exercise 3 - visualising output

+This exercise changes redirects the output of your tests so they can be viewed in Grafana.

-Tag your output by adding the following property to your options object, with a unique name:
+So that your output can be distinguished from everyone else's, tag your output by adding the following property to your options object, with a unique name:

 ```JSON
 tags: {